hargoniX/bachelor/thesis/thesis.typ

 While this involves a closure and several function calls, all of the operations here end up getting inlined and optimized by the compiler.
 This optimization is so good, that our code ends up producing the same assembly code as the pointer based interface above.
-Describing how the entire `svd2rust` style API works is out of scope here but conceputally described at (TODO: link to docs)
+Describing how the entire `svd2rust` style API works is out of scope here but can be found in the documentation linked in the footnote. #footnote[https://docs.rs/svd2rust/0.30.2/svd2rust/index.html]

 In addition to this, the macro also supports 64 bit based @MMIO which we use to generate type safe interfaces for the packet descriptors.
 The way this is usually done looks